SaiSindhuja197/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

 In this task, you will complete key parts of the provided C# or Python application to enable it to use your Azure OpenAI resource with asynchronous API calls, as both apps feature the same functionality.

-1. In the code editor, expand the **CSharp** or **Python** folder, depending on your language preference.Each folder contains the language-specific files for an app into which you're you're going to integrate Azure OpenAI functionality.
+1. In the code editor, expand the **CSharp** or **Python** folder, depending on your language preference.
+Each folder contains the language-specific files for an app into which you're going to integrate Azure OpenAI functionality.

 1. Open the configuration file for your language.

     - C#: `appsettings.json`
     - Python: `.env`

+1. Update the configuration values to include the **endpoint** and **key** from the Azure OpenAI resource you created, as well as the model's name that you deployed, `my-gpt-model`.
+Then save the file by right-clicking on the file from the left pane and hit **Save**

-1. If your using **C#**, navigate to `CSharp.csproj`, delete the existing code, then replace it with the foolowing code and then press **Ctrl+S** to save the file.
+1. If you're using **C#**, navigate to `CSharp.csproj`, delete the existing code, then replace it with the following code, and then press **Ctrl+S** to save the file.

     ```
     <Project Sdk="Microsoft.NET.Sdk">